jon-harper/E34M1/docs/modules/rear.md

 <div markdown class="jh-grid-container jh-grid-2">
 <div markdown class="jh-grid-para">

+!!! warning "Caution: Does not work with the 40mm fan intake.
+See [Issue #8](https://github.com/jon-harper/E34M1/issues/8)."

 !!! info "Based on work by [Psych0h3ad](https://www.printables.com/social/168275-psych0h3ad/about)"

 This allows stock EVA 3 rear cooling inlets to be used (e.g., [dual 5015 fans](https://main.eva-3d.page/heat_insert/cooling_inlet/dual_5015/)), or any mods based on the stock inlets.